Bear - In the Field

 - If you plan to have a bear rug made or a head mount, it is always advisable to consult your taxidermist BEFORE the hunt for specific instructions on pelt care.

 - The pelt and head of all hunter-killed black bears must be presented to a Colorado Parks and Wildlife officer by the hunter within five days of the kill.
-The pelts will be sealed and data on age, sex and location of kill will be collected.
+The hide will be sealed and data on age, sex and location of kill will be collected.
 This is an effort to monitor the number of bears killed and age and sex of animals harvested by hunting time.

 Video: How to Skin and Field Dress a Bear